martinetoering/Visual-Representation-Learning-Tutorials/README.md

 ## Resources

+Here you can find some resources that might be useful to you, in addition to the references found in the project description.

 * Consider using [Google Colab](https://colab.research.google.com/) if you need access to more computing power.
 To learn more, see the [Colab intro](https://colab.research.google.com/notebooks/intro.ipynb).

 * Additional resources on CNNs: